hybridselfpublishing4/hybridselfpublishing4.github.io/texte/julia.md

 - On one hand, the timeless and immutable printed page is itself increasingly subjected to a variety of real-time updating schemes.
 On the other hand, having an information carrier which is physically reliable (as well as independent of electrical and data connections) is increasingly being recognised as a precious resource by a generation which spends much of its days glued to ‘unsteady’ laptops.

 - « Im Gegenteil sei das Verhältnis von Digital- und Analogtechnologien nicht antagonistisch zu denken, sondern komplementär.
 -  Zum einen ist das analoge Endprodukt Ergebnis digitaler Herstellungstechnik.

+Widersprüchlich und komplett Absurd ist der Fakt, dass wir unsere digitalen Medien zusätzlich ausdrucken.
+Die daraus direkt resultierende Fragestellung ist: Wieso?
+Welche Gründe lassen uns das Print Medium ergänzend zum Digitalen benutzen.
+Bajohr (2016: 1) folgend „ […] ist das analoge Endprodukt Ergebnis digitaler Herstellungstechnik“, heißt wir erstellen, speichern und publizieren digital nur damit das Ganze doch wieder gedruckt wird. „As they struggle for survival, they must rapidly evolve and adapt to an ever-changing media environment“ << ((Ludovico 2012: 10).
+Demnach